afnandamra/reading-notes/401/class-03.md

 ## ES6 Classes

-- Classes are template for creating objects
+- Classes are a template for creating objects
 - Classes are "special functions"
 - Class syntax has two components: class expressions and class declarations
 - Class declarations: use the ```class``` keyword with the name of the class